DennisG8153/PLC/README.md

 # PLC
-This is for our PLC Project and Stock Predictor XO
+This is for our PLC Project and Stock Predictor